Economic inequality

-There are wide varieties of economic inequality, most notably income inequality measured using the distribution of income (the amount of money people are paid) and wealth inequality measured using the distribution of wealth (the amount of wealth people own).
-Besides economic inequality between countries or states, there are important types of economic inequality between different groups of people.
+Economic inequality is an umbrella term for three concepts: income inequality, how the total sum of money paid to people is distributed among them; wealth inequality, how the total sum of wealth owned by people is distributed among the owners; and consumption inequality, how the total sum of money spent by people is distributed among the spenders.
+Each of these can be measured between two or more nations, within a single nation, or between and within sub-populations (such as within a low-income group, within a high-income group and between them, within an age group and between inter-generational groups, within a gender group and between them etc, either from one or from multiple nations).

-Important types of economic measurements focus on wealth, income, and consumption.
-There are many methods for measuring economic inequality, the Gini coefficient being a widely used one.
-Another type of measure is the Inequality-adjusted Human Development Index, which is a statistic composite index that takes inequality into account.
+Income inequality metrics are used for measuring income inequality, the Gini coefficient being a widely used one.
+Another type of measurement is the Inequality-adjusted Human Development Index, which is a statistic composite index that takes inequality into account.
 Important concepts of equality include equity, equality of outcome, and equality of opportunity.

-Whereas globalization has reduced global inequality (between nations), it has increased inequality within nations.
+Historically, there has been a long-run trend towards greater economic inequality over time.
+The exceptions to this during the modern era are the declines in economic inequality during the two World Wars and amid the creation of modern welfare states after World War II.
+Whereas globalization has reduced the inequality between nations, it has increased the inequality within most nations.
 Income inequality between nations peaked in the 1970s, when world income was distributed bimodally into "rich" and "poor" countries.
 Since then, income levels across countries have been converging, with most people now living in middle-income countries.
 However, inequality within most nations has risen significantly in the last 30 years, particularly among advanced countries.
-In this period, close to 90 percent of advanced economies have seen an increase in income inequality, with over 70% recording an increase in their Gini coefficients exceeding two points.

 Research has generally linked economic inequality to political and social instability, including revolution, democratic breakdown and civil conflict.
-Research suggests that greater inequality hinders economic growth and macroeconomic stability, and that land and human capital inequality reduce growth more than inequality of income.
+Research suggests that greater inequality hinders economic growth and macroeconomic stability, and that inequality of land and human capital reduce growth more than inequality of income.
 Inequality is at the center stage of economic policy debate across the globe, as government tax and spending policies have significant effects on income distribution.
 In advanced economies, taxes and transfers decrease income inequality by one-third, with most of this being achieved via public social spending (such as pensions and family benefits).
+While the "optimum" amount of economic inequality is widely debated, there is a near-universal belief that complete economic equality (Gini of zero) would be undesirable and unachievable.